Executive Search in Canada’s Renewable Energy & Infrastructure

 Canada’s Green Economy at a Turning Point

 Canada ranks among the wealthiest countries in the world and boasts a wealth of clean resources.
-With more than 80% of its electricity being renewable, Canada focuses on the challenges of achieving net-zero emission goals by 2050, which includes modernizing its infrastructure and grids — a very ambitious goal.
+With more than 80% of its electricity being renewable, Canada focuses on the challenges of achieving net-zero emission goals by 2050, which includes modernising its infrastructure and grids — a very ambitious goal.

 In 2024, renewable energy and infrastructure investments reached approximately CAD 40 billion, particularly in the provinces of Ontario, Quebec, Alberta, and British Columbia.